IS-120/responsive-images-svg/README.md

 - Use the `<picture>` element to create a responsive image with art direction.
 - Use an `<img>` with `srcset` and `size` attributes to serve different image sizes for different screen widths.
 - Load an SVG image with `<img>`.
-- Use inline SVGs and create a `<symbol>` to easily reuse inline SVGs.
+- Use inline SVGs and create a `<symbol>` to easily reuse your inline SVG.

 ## Continuity